qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * **Checkbox**: Displays a checkbox, and you can define what attribute is added to the column when the checkbox is activated or not.
-* **Classification**: Displays a combo box with the values used for classification, if you have chosen `unique value` as legend type in the :guilabel:`Style` menu of the properties dialog.
+* **Classification**: Displays a combo box with the values used for classification, if you have chosen 'unique value' as legend type in the :guilabel:`Style` menu of the properties dialog.
 * **Color**: Displays a color button allowing user to choose a color from the color dialog window.